ajayr6696/Web_Scrapper-PythonFlaskFramework/README.md

 # Web Scrapper using Python Flask Framework
 A simple Web Scraping website.
 Using a URL from Online Retailer site: https://www.target.com/ products and an HTML tag provided by a user scraps the page and returns the total number of elements fetched and then display the results from the scrap.
+The working code can be seen in the this website that has been published: http://kobewarehouse.pythonanywhere.com/

 ## Requirements ,Packages used and Installation
 Download and install Python.
 Make sure you install Python v3.6.+